neo-project/neo-dev-portal/tutorials/2026-02-12-neow3j-nep11/index.md

 :::note

 The filenames can deviate according to what the contract's name is.
-See [here](#contract-specific-information).
+REad more about this in the section about [contract-specific information](#contract-specific-information).

 :::

 Now, the contract's `.manifest.json` and `.nef` files can be used to deploy the contract.
 Neow3j's SDK can be used to do so.
-Check out the example [here](https://github.com/neow3j/neow3j-examples-java/blob/4d82df91c27bf9d4992c166e1ae98045bd24fbbd/src/main/java/io/neow3j/examples/contractdevelopment/DeployFromFiles.java) about how to deploy a contract with its manifest and nef files.
+Check out the [DeployFromFiles.java](https://github.com/neow3j/neow3j-examples-java/blob/4d82df91c27bf9d4992c166e1ae98045bd24fbbd/src/main/java/io/neow3j/examples/contractdevelopment/DeployFromFiles.java) example about how to deploy a contract with its manifest and NEF files.

 ## About

 Feel free to report any issues that might arise.
-Open an issue [here](https://github.com/neow3j/neow3j/issues/new/choose) to help us directly including it in our backlog.
+Open an issue in the [neow3j repository](https://github.com/neow3j/neow3j/issues/new/choose) to help us directly including it in our backlog.

 <!---
 ## How to test my dApp